scaffold-eth/scaffold-eth-docs/getting-started/quick-start.md

 ## Running the starter project

 Scaffold-eth comes with a small sample to help you get started and learn what features it offers.
-There are 3 steps you have to take to get this starter project running, which is something you will always have to do when working with Scaffold-eth (or when building and testing any a dApp, for that matter).
+There are 3 steps you have to take to get this starter project running, which is something you will always have to do when working with Scaffold-eth (or when building and testing any dApp, for that matter).

 ### **Step 1: Start a local network with Hardhat Network**